HJokar/ROS2_project-turtle-robot-control-/README.md

+this project consist of following steps in ROS2:

 Step 1: Create the turtle_controller node, subscribe to /turtle1/pose.
 Create a control loop to reach a given target (for now an arbitrary one).
 A little bit of math will be required to find the distances and angles.
 And send the command to the /turtle1/cmd_vel topic.